Unity-Technologies/ml-agents/docs/Migrating.md

 - `VectorSensor.AddObservation(IEnumerable<float>)` is deprecated.
 Use `VectorSensor.AddObservation(IList<float>)`
   instead.
 - `ObservationWriter.AddRange()` is deprecated.
 Use `ObservationWriter.AddList()` instead.
-- `ActuatorComponent.CreateAcuator()` is deprecated.
+- `ActuatorComponent.CreateActuator()` is deprecated.
 Please use override `ActuatorComponent.CreateActuators`
   instead.
 Since `ActuatorComponent.CreateActuator()` is abstract, you will still need to override it in your class until it is removed.
 It is only ever called if you don't override `ActuatorComponent.CreateActuators`.
   You can suppress the warnings by surrounding the method with the following pragma: